JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Discussion

 But other factors may be more important in driving down the Ly$\alpha$ EWs in the EGS field at $z\gtrsim7.5$.
 While the low redshift comparison samples are similar to the $z\gtrsim7$ galaxies in their rest-frame optical spectroscopic properties (i.e., O32, [O~{ III}] EW), their UV luminosities are not comparable.
 The LzLCS galaxies have absolute magnitudes in the range of M$_{\rm{UV}}=-21.5$ to $-18.3$ with a median of M$_{\rm{UV}}=-19.9$.
 In contrast, the $z\gtrsim7$ galaxies in the Ly$\alpha$ associations are more luminous, spanning M$_{\rm{UV}}=-22.4$ to $-20.2$ with a median of $-21.1$.
 If galaxies with larger UV luminosities have more neutral hydrogen in their circumgalactic medium (CGM), we may expect more scattering of line photons within the galaxy, thereby decreasing the Ly$\alpha$ flux through the NIRSpec micro-shutter.
 This would also broaden and shift the lines redward, \citep[e.g.,][]{Verhamme2006,Yang2017}.
 To test the role of luminosity-dependent effects on the Ly$\alpha$ properties, we plot the Ly$\alpha$ EW as a function of absolute magnitude in Fig.~\ref{fig:ewlya_muv} for the $z\gtrsim7$ galaxies and the low redshift comparison samples.
 Several things stand out.
-Galaxies with the largest luminosities do tend to have weaker Ly$\alpha$ in both comparison and $z\gtrsim7$ samples, as also seen in large Ly$\alpha$ emitter and Lyman break galaxy samples \citep[e.g.,][]{Ouchi2008,Stark2010,Schaerer2011,Hashimoto2017,Oyarzun2017}.
+Galaxies with the largest luminosities do tend to have weaker Ly$\alpha$ in both comparison and $z\gtrsim7$ samples.
+This trend is also seen in other $z\gtrsim7$ Ly$\alpha$ emitters (e.g., \citealt{Endsley2022b,Bunker2023,Saxena2023b}; see also Fig.~\ref{fig:lya_offset}) and in large Ly$\alpha$ emitter and Lyman break galaxy samples at lower redshifts \citep[e.g.,][]{Ouchi2008,Stark2010,Schaerer2011,Hashimoto2017,Oyarzun2017}.
 Yet at moderate (and lower) luminosities (M$_{\rm{UV}}\simeq-21$ to $-19$), there does appear to be a population of intense Ly$\alpha$ emitters (EW $>100$~\AA) that have yet to be observed at $z\gtrsim7$, even in regions where the IGM is thought to be ionized.
 If the bubbles in the EGS are very large, we may expect to see very intense Ly$\alpha$ once larger spectroscopic samples of lower luminosity galaxies are assembled.
 These sources should also present much lower velocity offsets than those of our current $z\gtrsim7$ sample (see Fig.~\ref{fig:lya_offset}).

 Spectroscopic aperture effects must also be considered as a potential factor in the absence of strong Ly$\alpha$ at $z\gtrsim7$.
 The small area of the micro-shutters ($0.20''\times0.46''$) could potentially capture a smaller fraction of the resonantly scattered line emission.
 However we have demonstrated consistency between the NIRSpec and Keck results (with the only exception being CEERS-1019 where there is significant skyline contamination), so based on existing data, it does not appear that the small size of the micro-shutters is leading to significant losses relative to slit-based spectroscopic surveys.
 However it is conceivable that the {\it HST}/COS aperture may pick up more of the resonantly scattered Ly$\alpha$ emission from the $z\simeq0.3$ LzLCS sources.
 Future investigation with the integral field mode of NIRSpec or NIRISS is needed to help clarify the impact of the small size of the micro-shutters on Ly$\alpha$ properties.